lauraikon/IKON-documentation/README.md

 ## What is IKON?

 IKON is an icon-based language developed by the Swiss association KomunIKON.
 IKON incorporates grammar, syntax, and vocabulary to form complete sentences.
-It is designed to support
+It is designed to support:
 - language students and teachers
 - illiterate adults
 - tourists